Pet Health Articles

 -

-Sulfasalazine is given by mouth and is used off label to treat inflammatory large bowel disease and vasculitis.
-Give as directed by your veterinarian.
-Side effects include dry eye, decreased appetite, vomiting, yellowing of the skin, eyes, or body fluids.
-Do not use in pets that are allergic to it or other sulfonamides or salicylates, or in Doberman Pinschers, Miniature Schnauzers, or Samoyeds, or in pets with dry eye/KCS, intestinal or urinary blockages, or severe dehydration.
-If a negative reaction occurs, please call your veterinary office.
+Sildenafil is given by mouth or injection and is used off label to treat high blood pressure in the lungs or to treat megaesophagus.
+Give as directed.
+Side effects are uncommon but may include vomiting, diarrhea, decreased appetite, or skin redness in the groin area.
+Do not use in pets that are allergic to it or pets that take nitrate medications.
+If a negative reaction occurs, please call your veterinarian.